Arizona Republicans try and fail to expel Democratic lawmaker over Bible prank

 Though the circumstances of their actions were vastly different, the House Ethics Committee found both Harris and Stahl Hamilton in violation of House Rule No. 1, which governs disorderly conduct.

-Still, the vote fell well short of the two-thirds majority needed to kick a member of the House, as Democrats and two Republicans rejected the motion to expel.
+Still, the vote fell well short of the two-thirds majority needed to kick a member out of the House.
+Democrats and four Republicans rejected the motion to expel.

 One of those Republicans, Rep. David Cook, also voted against the censure and defended Stahl Hamilton's character while lamenting her poor judgment.